esp8266/Arduino/doc/faq/readme.rst

 How to specify global build defines and options?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using a unique named `.h` file a `#define` value can be globally accessed.
+By using a uniquely named `.h` file, macro definitions can be created and
-Additionally, compiler command-line options can be embedded in this file as a
+globally used.
+Additionally, compiler command-line options can be embedded in
-unique block comment.
+this file as a unique block comment.

 `Read more <a06-global-build-options.rst>`__.